 Ouarzazate was once a small desert outpost and today is known as the Hollywood of Morocco.
 It was a small trading post for traders who came through the Sahara.
 During the French protectorate it was a military outpost and customs depot.
 It rose to prominence in 1983 with the creation of Atlas Film Studios.
 This studio is the largest in the world (based on acreage) and an estimated 75% of films shot in Morocco are done in this area.

-But, not all films shot here, in fact most films, are not meant to portray Morocco.
+But most American movies filmed in Morocco rarely portray Morocco.
 Instead the country stands in for other destinations around the world that are much harder to access either due to geography or safety concerns.
 As much as Morocco is proud to host film crews there also is a sense that it would like to portray itself.
 There are many concerns that come from being the placeholder, and people are beginning to challenge the portrayal of the country.
 It’s a double edged sword (you can read more in this great article from The Guardian).

 Admittedly there are few movies or series available on Netflix that portray Morocco as Morocco.
-However, I did find three!
+However, I did find some.

 The Time in Between is a film adaptation of the book by Maria Duenas.
 “With Spain on the brink of civil war, a Madrid dressmaker follows a lover to Morocco, loses a fortune, and ends up a spy for the allies.”
 The movie takes place in a time that is not often portrayed on film with a strong female character.

 You can also visit many of the filming locations thanks to this post – Filming Locations in Morocco for “The Time In Between” TV Series